napalm1/Oracle/README.md

 *Joins-related*

 - `oracle.alts` - `/alts [player]` - View all alternate possible accounts for this player
+- `oracle.alerts.alts` - Alerts player with this permission when a first-time user joins who has alts
 - `oracle.seen` - `/seen [player]` - View the date a player joined and was last here
 - `oracle.played` - `/played [player]` - View the total playtime of a player.